richgrov/simulo-backend/backend/prompt.md

 // ```
 //
 // All games must declare a root object called `Game` that has the `on_pose` method (even if not
-// used) and a static create() function that return a unique pointer.
+// used) and a static create() function that returns a unique pointer.
 Add objects to the scene by
 // creating them and attaching them as children of other objects. **It is an anti-pattern to store
 // references to other nodes.
 Only do so if you actively need inter-node communication**
 //